jayskano/users-group-policy/README.md

 </p>
 <p>

-  - Next, I attempted to log into Client-1 as "bib.tel" 5 times with an invalid password.
+  - Next, I attempted to log into Client-1 as "bib.tel" using an invalid password five times.
-  - After 5 unsuccessful login attempts, the user account (bib.tel) was locked.
+  - After the 5th failed attempt, the user account (bib.tel) was successfully locked, as expected.

 </p>
 <br />